tgraulich/Balmorel_GitHub_Tutorial/doc/merging.md

 In other words, you now send a pull request **across repositories**: from your fork to the original repository.

-Another thing that is different now is that you might not have permissions to merge the pull request.
-We can then together review and browse the pull request.
+In case you try to merge into the `main` upstream repository, you will see that you do not have permission for that.
+This is to protect the repository from unwanted changes.
+You can still create a pull request, which will then get reviewed from members of the `balmorelcommunity`.
 ::::

 ::::{group-tab} VS Code
 Not described.
-We will return to this when we discuss collaboration using GitHub.

 You would create a new branch locally like above, push it to GitHub to your own user's repository, and from there open a pull request towards the upstream